Aleksandr Petrov (animator): Biography

 After this, Aleksandr Petrov has maintained a close relationship with Pascal Blais Studio in Canada, which helped fund The Old Man and the Sea, where he works on commercials.
 He returned to Yaroslavl in Russia to work on his latest film, My Love, which was finished in spring 2006 after three years' work and had its premiere at the Hiroshima International Animation Festival on 27 August, where it won the Audience Prize and the Special International Jury Prize.
 On 17 March 2007, My Love was theatrically released at the Cinema Angelika in Shibuya, (Japan) by Studio Ghibli, as the first release of the "Ghibli Museum Library" (theatrical and DVD releases of Western animated films in Japan).

 In a 2009 interview, Petrov stated that he was jobless and using-up the last of his previously earned money.
 A 2010 article stated that Petrov wants to create an animated feature film with his technique, but cannot start because of lack of funds.
 Four years later he directed a three-minute animated sequence for the Sochi Paralympic Games called Firebird (Жар-птица).
 In an interview later that year, Petrov confirmed that if he can find the funding, he would like to work on a feature film in the future using his signature style, and stated that he is currently working on a film project but that it is progressing with great difficulty.

-In July 2016 Petrov sat on the board of directors for the International Film Festival of Poetic Animation held in Pergola, Italy.
+In July 2016, Petrov sat on the board of directors for the International Film Festival of Poetic Animation held in Pergola, Italy.

+In July 2020, Petrov told reporters that he had started pre-production work on a 60-minute biographical film called Knyaz about Alexander Nevsky, which would be released in 2025.
+In March 2021 he said that the film had entered production and would be released in late 2024.
+Nevsky exhibited sketches for the film in 2023 and 2024.